CRG Research Report

 rather than Plant 16 (which didn't exist); this plant supplied mostly

 vent windows.
-For unknown reasons there was an extra one prefix
+For unknown reasons, there was an extra 1 prefix in the mask.

 - M3, M4, and M5x models did not use a hyphen in the ASx codes